hernantz/blog/content/its-the-competition-stupid.md

 or feeding sensationalism.
 - They define themselves as public servants and do not look to increase their influese and power and least they want to perpetuate in it.
 - They do listen to constructive feedback and do not demonize those who have different opinions.
-- They do not believe reality can be shaped by laws, but rather understand that changes have to be implemented in phases and tracked down.
+- They do not believe reality can be shaped by laws [^10], but rather understand that changes have to be implemented in phases and tracked down.

 So, even if you are not governed by populist, dishonest or mediocre burocrats...